dimitrity/repo-security-scanner/README.md

 **Solution**:
 - **Process Isolation**: Each scan runs in isolated environment
 - **Resource Limits**: Control memory and CPU usage per scan
-- **Queue Management**: Handle scan requests efficiently
+- **Queue Management**: Handle scan requests efficiently.
+Currently, it is the simplest implementation possible.
+Next step would be adding **BullMQ** to support a more robust queue management.
 - **Timeout Protection**: Prevent hung scans from blocking others

 ### **Challenge 7: Code Context Embedding**

 **Problem**: Provide code snippets around security findings without additional API calls.
+It is possible to implement fetching the context each time the user reviews the findings, however it is inefficient and error prone.

 **Solution**:
 - **Embedded Context**: Include code snippets directly in scan results
 - **Context Window**: Configurable lines before/after findings
 - **File Caching**: Cache file contents during scan for efficient context retrieval
 - **Fallback Mechanism**: Handle binary files, large files, and encoding issues
+- **Unsolved Issue**: Loading the context is failing on an independent UI App.
+That was found but was not priortized to be be fixed.
+It works in the local UI and that satisfies the project requirement for now.

 ### **Challenge 8: UI/API Consistency**